The Bachelor of Fine Arts (BFA) Degree in Print Paper Book

 Select one of: 3 GRD 2000 Introduction to Graphic Design 3

 This course provides students with an overview of graphic design practice.
-Students concentrate on building visual language and communication as well as the vocabulary necessary for critical analysis.
+Students concentrate on building visual language and communication skills as well as the vocabulary necessary for critical analysis.
 Topics covered include basic visual and typographic principles, type and image integration, composition, sequence, and craft.
-Students are also introduced to design process: research, ideation, iteration, refinement, and implementation.
-Posters, mark-making, and booklets are possible outcomes of this course.
+Students are also introduced to the design process, which includes research, ideation, iteration, refinement, and implementation.
+Image/image-series, logotypes, mark-making, digital presentations, and booklets are possible outcomes of this course.

-Prerequisites: Foundation: 2D, Foundation: Drawing 1, Foundation: Media 1, Foundation: Media 2 (Foundation: Drawing 1 and Foundation: Media 2 may be taken concurrently GRD 2010 Introduction to Typography 3
+Prerequisites: Foundation: 2D, Foundation: Drawing 1, Foundation: Media 1, Foundation: Media 2 (Foundation: Drawing 1 and Foundation: Media 2 may be taken concurrently GRD 2010 Typography 1 3

-This course emphasizes basic typographic principles and investigates letter-form design, word-forms, and extended text.
-Particular attention is directed to typographic vocabulary, type as image, typographic organization, and the utilization of supporting grid structures.
-Through assignments, larger projects, and critiques, students are expected to demonstrate an understanding of typography as a visual tool used to enhance meaning.
+This course emphasizes foundational typographic principles from letterform construction to hierarchies of extended text.
+Particular attention is directed toward typographic vocabulary, type as image, typographic organization, and the utilization of supporting grid structures.
+Through assignments, larger projects, and critiques, students are expected to demonstrate an understanding of typography as a visual tool used to enhance verbal meaning.